Benjamin Brumley

 Dr. Brumley’s research examines the prevalence of assessor variance in educational assessments and the biases that often accompany it.
 His work emphasizes child‑centered, culturally responsive, and equitable approaches to educational measurement, particularly for children growing up in poverty.

-He is currently developing scholarly work on the historical intersections of eugenics, normality, and standardized testing by tracing these ideas through figures such as Henry Goddard and the West Chester Normal School.
+Theoretically, Dr. Brumley situates his critical psychometric work within a critical quantitative methods tradition.
+He is currently developing scholarly work on the historical intersections of eugenics, normality, and standardized testing by tracing these ideas through figures such as Americans Henry Goddard, Edward Thorndike, James Cattell, Carl Brigham, Henry Chauncey, and James Bryant Conant, as well as British statisticians including Francis Galton and Karl Pearson.

 In addition, Dr. Brumley collaborates with faculty in Psychology to expand faculty and student use of the National Longitudinal Study of Adolescent to Adult Health dataset (Add Health).
-Add Health follows a nationally representative sample of over 20,000 adolescents first surveyed in 1994–95 and tracked across six waves into adulthood (most recently 2022–25).
-Utilizing large, longitudinal datasets such as Add Health enables researchers to make robust inferences from nationally representative data, explore developmental change across the lifespan, and do so cost-effectively.
-This work provides rich opportunities for WCU graduate students to engage in data-driven research, formulate original questions, and contribute to broader scientific understanding.
+Add Health follows a nationally representative sample of more than 20,000 adolescents first surveyed in 1994–95 and tracked across six waves into adulthood (most recently 2022–25).
+Utilizing large, longitudinal datasets such as Add Health enables researchers to make robust inferences from nationally representative data, explore developmental change across the lifespan, and do so cost‑effectively.
+This work provides rich opportunities for WCU graduate students to engage in data‑driven research, formulate original questions, and contribute to broader scientific understanding.
+Previously, Dr. Brumley collaborated with social work faculty on the NPSAS federal dataset.

 AREA OF INSTRUCTION

 Dr. Brumley teaches undergraduate courses in Educational Foundations and Policy Studies, with a focus on educational assessment and research.
-He has also taught Mixed Methods for Educational Researchers in the Doctorate of Education in Policy, Planning, and Administration program at West Chester University and various courses in Research Methods at the University of Pennsylvania Graduate School of Education and West Chester University.
+He has also taught Mixed Methods for Educational Researchers in the Doctorate of Education in Policy, Planning, and Administration program at West Chester University, as well as various research methods courses at the University of Pennsylvania Graduate School of Education and West Chester University.

 Previously taught courses include: